 The university also is working towards identifying a single source for ordering promotional and specialty items so that RSU can leverage cost savings through collective purchases and better maintain brand standards.
 University officials hope to have this in place by fall.

-For questions or concerns about this policy, please contact David Hamby, Director of Public Relations, at [email protected] or 918-343-7771.
+For questions or concerns about this policy, please contact the Public Relations office at [email protected] or 918-343-7771.